ssvx/HyprTask-Qt/README.md

 - Switch focus to the selected client on confirmation and exit
 - Registers a QLocalServer to manage singleton stuff like
 - - limit instance to 1
-- - pass arguments to successive instances along to main instance
+- - pass arguments of successive instances along to main instance
+- - handle successive instance's arguments in singleton widget

 ## Command line arguments